shihaamabr/bml-tg-notify/README.md

 chmod +x bml-tg-notify.sh
 cp env.sample .env
 ```
-- Edit the contents of .env to your config (`nano .env`)
+- Edit the content of .env to your config (`nano .env`)
 - [How to obtain BML_ACCOUNTID](https://raw.githubusercontent.com/shihaamabr/bml-tg-notify/main/how-to-obtain-BML_ACCOUNTID.png)
+### Notes
+- If the NORAML_DELAY value is less than a certain value (I think 15) your IP could get blocked by CloudFlare for DoS attack.

 ### Execute the script
 ```
 ./bml-tg-notify.sh
 ```
 - Maybe run in a screen to run in background?
-## Setting Delay - Optional Configration
-In a different terminal seession run `echo XX > delay` where XX is the time in seconds you want to delay script logs into account [See why](#theres-catch)
-### Notes
-- Default value is 160.
-- If the XX value is less than a certain value (I think 15) your IP could get blocked by CloudFlare for DoS attack.
-- You do not need to restart script after changing delay.

 ## Bugs
 - [You tell me :)](https://github.com/shihaamabr/bml-tg-notify/issues/new)